light-oj/Mantix-DevOps/README.md

 1. **Clone Repository**: Fetches the source code from the GitHub repository.
 2. **Install Dependencies via Chocolatey**: Installs required dependencies using `Install-Software.ps1`.
 3. **Deploy to IIS**: Executes the deployment script `DeployWebApp.ps1` to deploy the application to IIS.
+4. Documentation is available in `Task4_Jenkin_Pipeline_Configuration.md`.

 #### How to Execute:
 1. Open Jenkins and create a new pipeline job.
-2. Configure the job to use the `Jenkinsfile` provided in this project.
+2. Configure the job and copy the pipeline script in `Jenkinsfile` provided in this project.
 3. Run the pipeline to automate the web app deployment process.

 ## File Structure
-- `Task1_EnvironmentSetup.md`: Documentation for Windows Server setup.
+- `Task1_Environment_Setup.md`: Documentation for Windows Server setup.
 - `Install-Software.ps1`: PowerShell script to install necessary software using Chocolatey.
+- `Task2_Scripting_Automation.md`: Documentation for Scripting Automation
 - `DeployWebApp.ps1`: PowerShell script to deploy the web app to IIS.
+- `Task3_Web_App_Deployment_to_IIS.md`: Documentation for Configuration Management
 - `Task4_JenkinsPipeline.md`: Explanation of the Jenkins pipeline stages.
 - `Jenkinsfile`: Jenkins pipeline script for automation.
 - `README.md`: This guide.